Born: April 15, 1959

 Emma has enjoyed a successful career in acting, starring in such popular films as Love Actually (2003), Harry Potter and the Prisoner of Azkaban (2004), Nanny McPhee (2005) - for which she also wrote the screenplay, Stranger Than Fiction (2006), Harry Potter and the Deathly Hallows - Part 2 (2011), Men in Black 3 (2012) and the voice of Elinor in the Disney/Pixar feature Brave (2012).

 In 2013, Emma was nominated for a Golden Globe for her portrayal of crusty Mary Poppins author P.L.
 Travers in Saving Mr. Banks (2013) opposite Tom Hanks as Walt Disney.
 Most recently, Emma played the mother of the title character in The Legend of Barney Thomson (2016), despite being only two years older than the actor playing her son, Robert Carlyle.
-She has since starred in Bridget Jones's Baby as the hapless lead character's doctor and also co-wrote the script with the author of the Bridget Jones' books, Helen Fielding and Dan Mazur.
+She has since appeared as the hapless lead character's doctor in Bridget Jones's Baby (2016), which she also co-wrote with the author of the Bridget Jones' books, Helen Fielding and Dan Mazur, and joined Emma Watson and Dan Stevens for the live-action adaptation of Beauty and the Beast (2017).
+In the film, she plays Mrs. Potts.

 Emma married second husband Greg Wise on July 29, 2003.
 They have a daughter, Gaia Romilly Wise.